 - overloading of the formwork during concrete pouring operations.

-Establishing safe work methods are extremely important when it comes to high-risk construction work that forms any part of formwork erection, concrete pouring, and formwork stripping processes.
-I recommend reading of Work Safe Victoria’s article “Preventing formwork failures” (link in references) – with the key formwork control measures to follow from the article listed below.
+Establishing safe work methods is extremely important when it comes to high-risk construction work that forms any part of formwork erection, concrete pouring, and formwork stripping processes.
+I recommend reading Work Safe Victoria’s article “Preventing formwork failures” (link in references) – with the key formwork control measures to follow from the article listed below.

 My key take-outs from the article together with my experience in the industry is that “incompetent people” and “equipment not being used correctly or by manufacturer recommendations” clearly being the biggest issues at the foundation of the problem.

 To help achieve my safety goals outlined when setting up Cassaform, sourcing market-leading products was not enough.
 To achieve the mission I defined and established the minimum service standards within the culture of the organisation which ensured that when products were hired or sold, customers had the support they needed to avoid putting themselves or anyone else at risk.

 At Cassaform we have our own in-house engineering team with industry experience that can work closely with clients and other stakeholders throughout all phases of the project process. i.e. from the concept and design phase right through to commissioning and handover.
 With our customer service team being available around the clock to answer any questions or queries our partners have.

 Eight years on, I am exceptionally proud of the safety record Cassaform has been able to establish in the industry, and what we have been able to achieve as a company.
 I am still as passionate as ever about safety and look forward to continuing to shake up the industry with our approach to construction.

 Please feel free to contact me directly if you have any questions, thoughts or would like to discuss any upcoming work Cassaform could assist with.